lorenzo-ap/wax/README.md

 # wax

-In this project you can change the theme from dark to light vice versa.
+In this project you can change the theme from dark to light and vice versa.